By Anna Gay on | No Comments

 Next, select the Brush tool (circled below).

-And right-click on your image to bring up your brush library.
+Then, right-click on your image to bring up your brush library.

 Create a new Photoshop layer.
 There should now be three separate layers.

 When I placed my embellishment, it didn’t quite blend in with the texture, so I changed the Blending Mode of Layer 3 to Pin Light.
-When working on this type of project with various brushes, textures, and fonts, experiment with Blending Modes and Opacity until you feel that everything blends together nicely.
+When working on this type of project with various brushes, textures, and fonts, experiment with all the various Blending Modes and Opacity until you feel that everything blends together nicely.

-Now it’s time to add some text, which can be done by clicking on the "T" icon on your Photoshop toolbar.
+Now it’s time to add some text, which can be done by clicking on the "T" icon (circled below) on your Photoshop toolbar.
 This will automatically create a new layer for you.
 You can alter the color of your text in the same way we changed the color of the brush tool.
 To add contrast, I made the text color slightly darker than the embellishment.

 Once you are happy with your finished logo, you may want to do a final crop, as I have done here.